-A Voluntary Heating Oil Tank Program has been offered by USTIF since 1995.
+The USTIF has offered a Voluntary Heating Oil Tank Program since 1995.
 This program offers coverage to owners or operators of underground heating oil tanks with a capacity of 3,000 gallons or greater used for storing heating oil products for use on the premises.
 This program indemnifies owners or operators for any releases from their tanks.

-To obtain coverage from USTIF, owners or operators shall comply with the following requirements:
+To obtain coverage from the USTIF, owners or operators must comply with the following requirements:

-- Complete and submit an application. - Provide USTIF with a copy of a successful tank tightness test, completed within the past 30 days. - Submit a \$50 fee deposit.
+- Complete and submit an application. - Provide the USTIF with a copy of a successful tank tightness test, completed within the past 30 days. - Submit a \$50 fee deposit.
 The fee deposit will be credited to the owner's or operator's account if the application is approved.

-Fees are subject to the current Capacity Fee as established by the Underground Storage Tank Indemnification Board.
+Fees are subject to the current Capacity Fee as established by the Board.